curiousPLe/cargomatic-project/README.md

 ##########

-Thank you for reading 😄
+Thank you for reading 😄 Have a great day!

 ![fxUT](https://github.com/curiousPLe/cargomatic-project/assets/43125083/7beebb6c-f7a5-453a-8f71-011893c6274b)